bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 - Tech Review across teams - Shahriar
 - ZenHub Pipeline - Defining exit criteria
 - Estimation across team.
 Align all the teams
+- Incorporating feedback from Release Management team.
+Update Release Link and should be updated in Release document.
+- Track the releases with respect to Anticipated date vs Actual date.

 ---
 Feb 11